Elle Duncan

-Lauren "Elle" Duncan (born April 12, 1983) is an American sports anchor for ESPN.
+Lauren "Elle" Duncan (born April 12, 1983) is an American sports anchor who works for Netflix and USA Sports.
+She is noted for her tenure with ESPN as an anchor for the sports news program SportsCenter and women's basketball from 2016 to 2025.

+Early life and education

+Duncan's father worked at AT&T, while her mother worked for an education service which provided resources to school age children.
+Duncan attended the University of West Georgia.

 Career

 Atlanta

-Duncan began her career in Atlanta as an intern with the 2 Live Stews, an American syndicated sports talk radio show on 790/The Zone.
-After a year, she was hired by Atlanta host, Ryan Cameron, to join the Ryan Cameron Show on V-103.
-While there, her roles included traffic reporter and on-air personality.
-Duncan hosted an afternoon show at the station in 2009 before moving to handle sports reporting for the morning Frank and Wanda show.
-During her time with V-103, Duncan also was a contributor with the Atlanta Falcons radio network pre- and post-game shows, the Atlanta Hawks sideline reporter, and a freelance sideline reporter for SEC and ACC football games on Comcast Sports South.
-Duncan landed a job as the traffic reporter at NBC affiliate WXIA-TV in 2012.
-On April 28, 2013, Duncan was arrested for DUI and reckless driving.
+Duncan began her career in Atlanta as an intern with an American syndicated sports talk radio show on 790/The Zone, 2 Live Stews.
+After a year, she was hired to join the radio station, V-103.
+While working there, her roles included being a traffic reporter, and an on-air personality.
+In 2009, Duncan hosted an afternoon show at the station.
+Duncan also contributed sideline reporting for Atlanta Hawks basketball games, SEC and ACC football games.
+Duncan also worked as a traffic reporter at WXIA-TV in 2012.